Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 Mean squared error.
 Used for prediction/regression of steering angles.
 * Learning rate: given the fact I used Adam optimizer starting with fixed learning rate it was adjusted by *keras.optimizers.Adam*.
 * Optimiztion algortihm:
 Adam.
-Used because it adjustes the learning rate dirung the training process and
+Used because it adjustes the learning rate dirung the training process using stochastic gradient based optimization.
 * batch size:

 During the desing process, it was noted that the server machine took a long time for training data. initially in terms of days but with code improvements reduced to hours.
 The most advantaged part was to feed in t